jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ## Risks

-In this section, I'll describe the risks to various actors in the system.
+We'll take a look at the different actors in the systems and the potential risks these actors face.

 ### Processor Risk